Skip to main content

 How does it work?

-Like other degree apprenticeships, the PCDA standard combines practical on-the-job training with academic theory.
-Police apprentices will work on the beat from day one, earning a wage while they train.
-The apprenticeship covers all areas which are critical to effective policing in the 21st century – such as evidence-based policing, supporting vulnerable people, and cyber-crime
+Police apprentices work in the community from day one, earning a wage while they train.
+The apprenticeship covers all areas which are critical to effective policing in the 21st century - such as evidence-based policing, supporting vulnerable people, and cyber-crime.

 How are candidates assessed?